 - Many people mistakenly believe that if hunger is not satisfied, then it will become stronger and stronger, until some catastrophic consequences occur.
 But it's not true: the feeling of hunger is not dangerous.
 It's only a feeling - it's not a pain that is too terrible to endure.
 In fact, it's a signal, sent us by the brain, but literally nothing will happen if we ignore it (for example, if it's impossible to drink in that moment).
 Reddit Wiki is 100% right: "Our society has somehow decided that being hungry is one of the ultimate discomforts, and going without food for a bit to long is so detrimental to your health that people treat hunger like it is a terrible terminal disease that must be fought.
 It is not.
 As you begin IF, you will discover how ingrained eating is in our culture, and in our own psyche.
 Remember that, for most people, being hungry isn't life threatening, or even really dangerous at all.
 Just maybe a bit uncomfortable".

 - Hunger disappears a few minutes after it comes - even if you do nothing.
 I've experienced many times when this feeling of hunger disappears in between the time I feel it and and the time the hot beverage I prepared to drink is ready.
 It's possible that you already had a similar experience.
 Remember: when by the time of a meal you were very busy and couldn't eat, the hunger (which was trained to attack at this time) came, but quickly disappeared - until the next scheduled meal.

-- Proteins greatly decrease appetite.
+- Proteins greatly decrease appetite - you stay not hungry for longer time.
 Meat, fish, eggs and cheese are your best fiends!